intel/media-delivery/doc/benchmarks/intel-data-center-gpu-flex-series/intel-data-center-gpu-flex-series.rst

-Recommendations for more specific use cases as well as additional information on developer configurable bitrate controllers and available advanced coding options is provided in the supplementary `Low Delay Video Quality document <../../quality-lowdelay.rst>`_.
+Recommendations for more specific use cases as well as additional information on developer configurable bitrate controllers and available advanced coding options is provided in the supplementary |ld-quality|_ document.

 Start Developing
 ----------------